 Is there anything buyers can do to lower closing fees?

 You can negotiate with the seller, but this isn’t a guarantee.
 One thing that can help is to find an agent through Cashifyd.
-This RealtyHive program allows you to choose an agent and come closing time, you’ll get credit back — solely from working with Cashifyd.
+This RealtyHive program allows you to choose an agent and come closing time, you’ll get cash back that can be used towards the closing costs — solely from working with Cashifyd.